telatin/covtobed/paper/paper.md

 The tool has been used, for example, in the setup of a *target enrichment* panel targeting 71 human genes [@poloni], in order to detect uncovered regions.

-While a tool exists to perform a comprehensive analysis of the coverage (`mosdepth` [@mosdepth]),  `covtobed` was designed with the ability to quickly extract regions between used defined coverage intervals and, more importantly, with streaming from standard input and to standard output, that Mosdepth doesn't support.
+While a tool exists, called `mosdepth` [@mosdepth], to perform a comprehensive analysis of the coverage, `covtobed` was designed with the ability to quickly extract regions between used defined coverage intervals and, more importantly, with streaming from standard input and to standard output, that Mosdepth doesn't support.

 # Acknowledgements